 Another interesting development in multi-hop connections and advanced security is NeuroRouting.

-This is a unique feature was officially launched in October 2017 by Perfect Privacy.
+This is a unique feature that was officially launched in October 2017 by Perfect Privacy.

 NeuroRouting is a dynamic, multi-hop configuration that allows you to simultaneously route your traffic across numerous unique/different server configurations in the network.
 Here is an overview of this feature: